DConda/ECONNECT_SAGARA/README.md

 Before you begin, ensure you have the following installed on your system:

-- PHP 8.1 or higher
+- PHP 8.2 or higher
-- Composer
+- Composer (latest version)
-- Node.js and NPM
+- Node.js (LTS version recommended) and NPM
 - MySQL 5.7 or higher
 - Git